 Patrice Evra joined AS Monaco at just 21-years-old after two seasons with OGC Nice.
-The former captain of the French team wore the Monegasque shirt from the season 2002/2003 until January 2006.
-It is with the club that the former left back of the Red and White made his debut in Ligue 1, on August 3, 2002 against Troyes.
+The former captain of the French team wore the Monegasque shirt from 2002/2003 until January 2006.
+It is with the club that the former left-back of the Red and White made his debut in Ligue 1, on August 3, 2002, against Troyes.

 1⃣6⃣3⃣ matches en 🔴⚪️ dont une épopée magique en Ligue des Champions et un trophée remporté en Coupe de la Ligue 🏆🙌

 — AS Monaco 🇲🇨 (@AS_Monaco) July 29, 2019